imaka/GCloudFunction-SendMail/README.md

+This function allows us to send emails using the Gmail SMTP service

 # Usage

-Deploy on Google Cloud, set your SendGrid API KEY environment variable and crack on!
+Deploy on Google Cloud, set your environment variables and crack on!